ulinux-embedded/ulinux/README.md

 # Introduction

-# Dependencies Installation
-These are Arch packages.
-Install the equivalent for your distribution.

-- community/arm-none-eabi-gcc
-- community/arm-none-eabi-binutils
-- bc
-- aur/arm-linux-gnueabihf-gcc (to build u-boot)

-# Image building process

 # Customizing considerations
 The `.config.example` file provides a an example configuration for a Raspberry Pi 2 rootfs that includes packages the authors found necessary.
 Please customize according to the hardware you wish to use.